awsdocs/aws-secrets-manager-docs/doc_source/manage_retrieve-secret.md

 **Minimum permissions**
 To retrieve a secret in the console, you must have these permissions:
 `secretsmanager:ListSecrets` – Used to navigate to the secret you want to retrieve\.
-`secretsmanager:DescribeSecret` — to retrieve the non\-encrypted parts of the secret `secretsmanager:GetSecretValue` – Used to retrieve the encrypted part of the secret\.
+`secretsmanager:DescribeSecret` — Used to retrieve the non\-encrypted parts of the secret\.
+`secretsmanager:GetSecretValue` – Used to retrieve the encrypted part of the secret\.
-`kms:Decrypt` – This is required only if you used a custom AWS KMS customer master key \(CMK\) to encrypt your secret\.
+`kms:Decrypt` – Required only if you used a custom AWS KMS customer master key \(CMK\) to encrypt your secret\.

 1. Open the Secrets Manager console at [https://console\.aws\.amazon\.com/secretsmanager/](https://console.aws.amazon.com/secretsmanager/)\.